CodyNicholson/Collective_Knowledge_Project/README.md

 ### Making requests to the backend API

-For convenience, we have a live API server running at https://conduit.productionready.io/api for the application to make requests against.
+For convenience, we have a live API server running for the application to make requests against.
 You can view [the API spec here](https://github.com/GoThinkster/productionready/blob/master/api) which contains all routes & responses for the server.

 The source code for the backend server (available for Node, Rails and Django) can be found in the [main RealWorld repo](https://github.com/gothinkster/realworld).